MathK02/Facial-recognition/README.md

 main.py is using eigenfaces cnn.py is using a trained CNN.

-Work based on the article present in the file
+Work based on the arthicle from the MIT present in the file.